 Can I get the money back that I paid in taxes if I move away from Germany?

 At the end of a calendar year, you can submit a tax return to the local tax office.
 You may receive a tax refund depending on certain circumstances.
-It might be helpful to find an accountant who can help you file your income tax return.
+It might be helpful to find an accountant or an income tax support who can help you file your income tax return.